What Have We Learned and Where Do We Go From Here?

 - Government grants and contracts are being examined as the tax base in many jurisdictions is being eroded by effects of the pandemic.
 Grants for essential services, however, may be augmented by additional federal relief packages.

 - Borrowing in times of historically low interest rates presents a viable alternative for some charities seeking to address the cash-flow impact of COVID-19.
+The pandemic philanthropy era has caused many organizations to consider something that was previously unthinkable: taking out loans to meet basic operational (non-programmatic) needs.

 - Some nonprofits have begun to raise cash by liquidating real estate and other assets not critical to their mission.

 - Nonprofits that depend on revenue from ticket sales, tuition, and gift shops have been under significant stress as these funding sources have been heavily impacted by social distancing and closures.
+Pandemic philanthropy showed the danger of relying to heavily on events for meeting your fundraising goals.

 - Special events that involve the congregation of large groups of people in close quarters have been placed on hold by social distancing requirements and shelter-in-place orders as a result of COVID-19.
 Organizations that rely heavily on revenue from such events that could not be replaced on line or by other means have experienced severe reductions in income resulting in program cuts and layoffs.